jlparkI/xGPR/docs/cpu_training.rst

 CPU Training -- tricks and tips
 ===============================

-We *strongly* prefer training on GPU wherever possible;
+We prefer training on GPU wherever possible;
 it's much faster and therefore more painless.
 (Making predictions, by contrast, while faster on GPU, is also reasonable on CPU as well.)
 If you do have to train on CPU,